imrancse190/Flask-Assignment/README.md

 This project is a Flask-based API for managing user accounts with JWT authentication, SQLAlchemy for ORM, and Flask-Restx for building RESTful APIs.
 The application supports user registration, login, password reset, and user management features.

-Certainly!
-Here’s how you can include the requirements section in your `README.md`:

 ---